pymc-devs/pymc-resources/README.md

 All the codes are in jupyter notebook with the model explain in distributions (as in the book).

 # Notice:
-[PyMC3](https://github.com/pymc-devs/pymc3/) is currently still under development.
-This repository is tested under PyMC3v3.1.rc2
+This repository is tested under PyMC3 v3.1.rc3 with theano 0.9.0.dev

-# To do:
-- Two models in Chapter 18 (18.3 and 18.4) still need some optimization.
-Currently the traces show poor mixing.
-- The model in Chapter 19 is incomplete.

 ---